Deep Learning in Random Neural Fields: Numerical Experiments via Neural Tangent Kernel: Results

 \subsection{Stability to perturbations}

 We numerically investigated the robustness of the neural field models to perturbations.
 The stability of the kernel mapping representation for our models of neural fields was assessed by following the approach of Bietti and Mairal \cite{bietti2019inductive}.
 Fig. \ref{Geometry} shows the mean relative distances for five trials and their standard deviations of a single digit for different deformations or combinations of translations and deformations from the infinite MNIST dataset \cite{loosli2007traning}.
 The model with a single Gaussian filter and a subsequent MaxPooling layer was most robust to the combinations of random translations and deformations.
 The Mat\'ern kernel model also exhibited robustness to deformations as well as to combinations of translations and deformations.
-The search method for parameters $\sigma_r$ and $\sigma_s$ used in the calculations is described in \ref{avg_distance_comb}.
+The search method for parameters $\sigma_r$ and $\sigma_s$ used in the calculations is described in Appendix \ref{avg_distance_comb}.
 We also evaluated the stability of the neural fields to different levels of noise using the average of five trials and its standard deviation (Figs. \ref{mnistwithnoise} and \ref{robustness2noise}).
 These results are consistent with our expectations that biologically plausible architectures such as receptive fields and correlations perform some regularization.
+That is, as mentioned in Eqs.(\ref{sec2-1}) and (\ref{sec2-2}), our model can be regarded as a CNN, and according to theoretical analysis by Bietti and Miral \cite{bietti2019inductive}, CNNs are robust to the perturbations.